animeshsareen/machine-learning-R/README.md

 # Machine Learning in R: Stepwise Selection
 //

+**Project** - Learn about model selection using stepwise regression

-Project - Using stepwise selection to predict financial outcomes.
+Here, we are using it to predict financial outcomes.

-Setting - You’re ramping up to start a Machine Learning internship with the Synergy Group.
-They’re one of the biggest names in asset + lending services and have a strong financial reputation for using predictive strategies.
+**Setting** - You’re ramping up to start a Machine Learning internship with the Synergy Group this summer.
+They’re one of the biggest names in asset + lending services, and have a strong financial reputation for maximizing predictive strategies.

-Problem: After reading all about your recent Data Science experience at UT Austin, your manager Michael is eager to use your skills to improve the company's bottom line.
+**Problem** After reading all about your recent Data Science experience at UT Austin, your manager Michael is eager to use your skills to improve the company's bottom line.

 Data - `credit.csv` and `new_credit.csv`